Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

       if __name__ == "__main__":
          main()
       ```
    - Debug code effectively with Copilot's assistance, addressing and fixing identified issues.
+Copy and paste the below code in VS Code to debug.
      >**Hint:** Utilize GitHub Copilot's **Fix** feature.

       ```